Occupational Safety and Health/Disaster Prevention

 6. Accident and Disaster Calendar

-In fiscal year 2022, the DIC Group compiled information on past accidents and disasters into case studies in the form of a monthly calendar that is visible to all employees on the first page of the DIC Group portal site.
-Information posted includes date of occurrence, site, type of event (i.e., heatstroke, chemical injury or other) and impact (i.e., resulted in workdays lost or did not result in workdays lost).
-This allowed users to identify incidents of concern to them and view detailed data summarizing conditions surrounding occurrence and the effectiveness of countermeasures.
+Since fiscal year 2022, the DIC Group has compiled information on past accidents and disasters into case studies in the form of a monthly calendar that is visible to all employees on the first page of the DIC Group portal site.
+Information posted includes date of occurrence, site, type of event (e.g., heatstroke, chemical injury or other) and impact (i.e., resulted in workdays lost or did not result in workdays lost).
+This allows users to identify incidents of concern to them and view detailed data summarizing conditions surrounding occurrence and the effectiveness of countermeasures.
 Displaying data for all accidents and disasters on a monthly basis also sheds light on trends.
 Employees looking at the calendar on any given day are able to learn about an accident or disaster that occurred on that day in the past, bolstering awareness of safety and disaster prevention across the Group.

 TOPICS